 - The normal college course load is 12 to 18 semester hours.
-A student who enrolls in one of the following courses and thereby exceeds the 18-hour limitation is not charged for the 19th hour: COM 010, 011, 012; EDU 200, 300, 360, 400; MUS 011, 022; THE 016.
-When a student enrolls in one and a half to two or more of these courses and thereby exceeds the 18 hour limitation by two or more semester hours, there is a tuition charge for any hours beyond 19. - If the student exceeds the 18-hour limitation through enrollment in one of the above courses, then the student must have the permission of the Chair of the Department or Dean of the School as documented on the approved college petition form. - Refer to "Other Tuition and Fees" in the "Collège Expenses" section of the catalog for tuition rates when 19 or more semester hours are taken. - A student with a low grade point average may be required to have a reduced course load. - A freshman student must take a minimum of 12 hours in the General College Core requirements each semester. - A sophomore student must take a minimum of 18 hours in the General College Core during the sophomore year. - The normal course load allowed for each term of summer school is six semester hours.
-However, any student may take seven hours if the course load includes a four-hour science course with a laboratory, or any one-hour course.
+A student who enrolls in one of the following courses and thereby exceeds the 18-hour limitation is not charged for the 19th hour; COM 010, 011, 012; MUS 011, 022; THE 016.
+When a student enrolls in two or more of these courses and thereby exceeds the 18 hour limitation by two or more semester hours, there is a tuition charge for any hours beyond 19. - Refer to "Other Tuition and Fees" in the "College Expenses" section of the catalog for tuition rates when 19 or more semester hours are taken. - If the student exceeds the 18-hour limitation, then the student must have the permission of the Chair of the Department or Dean of the School as documented on the college petition form.
+The petition form must be submitted to the Vice President for Academic Affairs. - Petitions to exceed 18 hours are generally approved if the student has a high grade point average (3.00 or above) and documented extenuating circumstances. - A student with a low grade point average may be required to have a reduced course load. - A freshman student must take a minimum of 12 hours in the General College Core requirements each semester. - A sophomore student must take a minimum of 18 hours in the General College Core during the sophomore year.

+- The normal course load allowed for each term of summer school is six semester hours.
+However, any student may take seven hours if the course load includes a four-hour science course with a laboratory, or any one-hour course. - Freshman are eligible to take 100- and 200-level courses; sophomores are eligible to take 100-, 200- and 300-level courses; juniors and seniors may take courses at any level.